Children's community physiotherapy

 We are all Chartered Physiotherapists specialised in treating babies, children and young people.
 This community physiotherapy team provides physiotherapy assessment, advice, treatment and rehabilitation during or following illness, surgery, disease, disability or injury.

 Treatment is based on assessment of the child/young person's needs and an individual treatment plan will be agreed with the child/young person and parent/carer.

 Physiotherapists recognise the importance of working together with the child/young person, parents and carers to maximise the child's functional abilities and independence.

 Children are seen at home, in nurseries and schools and in clinics.
 Clinics are held at The Stepping Stones Centre and The Telford Langley in Telford and Princess House and Multiagency Centre at Monkmoor in Shrewsbury.
 Other clinics are also available in Oswestry, Bridgnorth, Ludlow and Newport.

-The children’s community physiotherapy team provides physiotherapy assessment, treatment and rehabilitation for children aged 0-16 years old or 19 in full time education depending on condition.
+The children’s community physiotherapy team provides physiotherapy assessment, advice, treatment and rehabilitation for children aged 0 to 19 years if in full time education depending on the child/young person's condition.
+For musculoskeletal conditions the age limit is 16 years.
 Children’s Physiotherapists have a specific interest and expertise in working with children and young people who present with a wide range of conditions.
 The Physiotherapists work in a variety of different settings such as homes, clinics, Child Development Centres and schools (mainstream and special).
 All therapists treat children with a variety of conditions, while some have additional specific areas of expertise such as respiratory, neurology or musculoskeletal.